 The language used by the app is determined by your device's language setting.

-Collector for ArcGIS 10.2.5 was released in July 2014 on Android only.
+Collector for ArcGIS 10.2.5 was released in July 2014 on Android and August 2014 on iOS.
 It includes various bug fixes.

 Collector for ArcGIS 10.2.4 was released in July 2014.
 It includes the following enhancements: